mflova/lazy-type-hint/docs/user_guide/configuration.md

 ## Key used as doc

-Some map-based data structures, specially those coming from JSON files, might contain documentation embedded inside a reserved keyword.
-This can be indicated via `key_used_as_doc` parameter.
-Note how the docstring it attached to the `TypedDict` defined below:
+Certain map-based data structures, especially those derived from JSON files, may include embedded documentation within a reserved keyword.
+This can be specified using the `key_used_as_doc` parameter.
+The example below demonstrates how the docstring is attached to the `TypedDict` definition:

 ```py
 from lazy_type_hint import LazyTypeHint, ParsingStrategies